Information measures and geometry of the hyperbolic exponential families of Poincar\'e and hyperboloid distributions: Abstract

 \section{Abstract}

 Hyperbolic geometry has become popular in machine learning due to its capacity to embed hierarchical graph structures with low distortions for further downstream processing.
 It has thus become important to consider statistical models and inference methods for data sets grounded in hyperbolic spaces.
 In this paper, we study various information-theoretic measures and the information geometry of the Poincar\'e distributions and the related hyperboloid distributions, and prove that their statistical mixture models are universal density estimators of smooth densities in hyperbolic spaces.
 The Poincar\'e and the hyperboloid distributions are two types of hyperbolic probability distributions defined using different models of hyperbolic geometry.
 Namely, the Poincar\'e distributions form a triparametric bivariate exponential family whose sample space is the hyperbolic Poincar\'e upper-half plane and natural parameter space is the open 3D convex cone of two-by-two positive-definite matrices.
 The family of hyperboloid distributions form another exponential family which has sample space the forward sheet of the two-sheeted unit hyperboloid modeling hyperbolic geometry.

-In the first part, we prove that all Ali-Silvey-Csisz\'ar's $f$-divergences between Poincar\'e distributions can be expressed using three canonical terms using Eaton's framework of maximal group invariance.
+In the first part, we prove that all Ali-Silvey-Csisz\'ar's $f$-divergences between Poincar\'e distributions can be expressed using three canonical terms using the framework of maximal group invariance.
 We also show that the $f$-divergences between any two Poincar\'e distributions are asymmetric except when those distributions belong to a same leaf of a particular foliation of the parameter space.
-We report closed-form formula for the Fisher information matrix, the Shannon's differential entropy and the Kullback-Leibler divergence. and Bhattacharyya distances between such distributions using the framework of exponential families.
+We report a closed-form formula for the Fisher information matrix, the Shannon's differential entropy and the Kullback-Leibler divergence between such distributions using the framework of exponential families.
 In the second part, we state the corresponding results for the exponential family of hyperboloid distributions by highlighting a parameter correspondence between the Poincar\'e and the hyperboloid distributions.
-Finally, we describe a random generator to draw variates and present two Monte Carlo methods to stochastically estimate numerically $f$-divergences between hyperbolic distributions.
+Finally, we describe a random generator to draw variates and present two Monte Carlo methods to estimate numerically $f$-divergences between hyperbolic distributions.